 Spanish Shawl Facts

-- So, rather unlike most creatures, this little beauty also actually evolved as entirely hermaphroditic in its nature.
+- This truly amazing variety of marine gastropod mollusk further conceals an incredible attribute.
+That holds true due to the fact that, unlike most creatures, this little beauty actually evolved as entirely hermaphroditic in its nature.

 Spanish Shawl Physical Description